TheOdinProject/curriculum/README.md

 # Welcome to The Odin Project Curriculum

 The Odin Project (also known as TOP) is an open-source community for learning full-stack web development.
 Our mission is to provide a comprehensive curriculum to learn web development for free.
-We help our students learn the skills and build the impressive portfolio of projects they need to get hired as a web developer.
+We help learners gain the skills and build the impressive portfolio of projects they need to get hired as a web developer.

 The curriculum is divided into distinct courses, each covering the subject language in depth.
 Each course contains a listing of lessons interspersed with multiple projects.
-These projects give students the opportunity to practice what they are learning, thereby reinforcing and solidifying the theoretical knowledge learned in the lessons.
-Completed projects may then be included in the student's portfolio.
+These projects give learners the opportunity to practice what they are learning, thereby reinforcing and solidifying the theoretical knowledge learned in the lessons.
+Completed projects may then be included in the learner's portfolio.

 Lessons are structured through a combination of original written content and a compilation of carefully curated resources from the web.
 This is where the contributing happens!